-Under the Corporations Act, NAB was prohibited from processing Applications in the seven days after lodgement of the Original Prospectus with ASIC on 16 November 2020 ("Exposure Period").
+Under the Corporations Act, NAB was prohibited from processing Applications in the seven days after lodgement of the Original Prospectus with ASIC (i.e. until 29 August 2023) ("Exposure Period").
+No Applications were accepted during the Exposure Period

-The purpose of the Exposure Period was to enable the Prospectus to be examined by market participants before the raising of funds.
+The purpose of the Exposure Period was to enable the Original Prospectus to be examined by market participants before the raising of funds.